-Questions will include multiple-choice, short answer and extended prose.
-Stimulus material and the use of appropriate language will allow the pupil's full potential to be realised by task and by outcome through the use of level mark schemes and inclines of difficulty within questions.
+Questions will include multiple choice, short answer and extended prose.
+Stimulus material and the use of appropriate language will allow pupils' full potential to be realised by task and by outcome through the use of level mark schemes and inclines of difficulty within questions.

-Head of Department: Ms K Shaw
+Examination Board: AQA Head of Department: Ms K Shaw